Training Pace Calculator

 Are you a bit confused what all these speed run, tempo run,... etc. mean?
 Don't worry, you'll find a short explanation for each type of training below.

 - Easy runs

 This type of training improves your aerobic fitness and builds muscular and skeletal strength.
-It is very good as a recovery after hard workouts or races and also helps to burn more calories.
-Currently, running experts and trainers suggest that most runners should do 80-90% of weekly training at their easy run pace.
+It is excellent as a recovery workout on a day when you aren’t looking to build fitness, rather you’re simply looking to get in a very light run to get some blood flow to the muscles.
+These runs are often called “recovery runs” or “shakeout runs.”.
+Currently, running experts and trainers suggest that most runners should do 15-25% of weekly training at their easy run pace.